Also see: 10 Top Virtual Reality Apps

 WorldViz is a virtual reality company that makes 3D interactive and immersive visualization and simulation solutions aimed at universities, government institutions, and private business alike.
 Its software allows customers to build 3D models for product visualization, safety training, and architecture visualization.
 The company claims customers save about 90 percent of the costs involved in making real physical models by making full sized virtual displays for layouts of buildings instead.

-This Dutch software firm transforms construction designs from major CAD and other 3D modeling software into three-dimensional VR environments, which you can then view in a life-like 3D image using any of several headsets, including Oculus and Google Cardboard.
+This Dutch software firm transforms construction designs from major CAD and other 3D modeling software into three-dimensional VR environments, which you can then view in a life-like 3D image using any of several headsets, including Oculus and HTC Vive.
 This gives people a chance to "walk through" a design, as it were, and see how it would look when completed, so they can make changes.

 Marxent's VisualCommerce 3D Virtual Reality Design Studio & Showroom allows retailers and manufacturers to create a 3D design studio and showroom for building live demos, similar to wat Bricks & Goggles does.
 This VR company’s biggest customer is home improvement chain Lowe's, which offers the Holoroom.
 Customers build a virtual room made of Lowe's products, then use the headset to see the room as it would look when constructed.